uliw/esbmtk/README.md

     name followed by the connection name, e.g., `sb2@db.PO4_2_PO4` which denotes a connection from `sb` to `db` transferring the species `PO4`.
 This conflicts with the previous scheme where the above would reference a flux.
-The corresponding flux can referenced by adding `_F` to the above connection name.
+The corresponding flux can be referenced by adding `_F` to the above connection name.
 I.e., `sb2@db.PO4_2_PO4_F`.
 Since this breaks previous code, the version is updated to 0.5.0.0

 -   April 25<sup>th</sup> v 0.4.3.0 ESBMTK has now 3 different solvers.
 The hybrid
-    solver mentioned below, and a full numba solver which is about 10 faster.
-The latter does not yet support all connection properties though.
+    solver mentioned below, and a full numba solver that is about 10 faster.
+The latter does not yet support all connection properties, though.
 The solver is chosen via the optional solver keyword in the run method: `M.run(solver = "hybrid")`, or `M.run(solver = "numba")`.
 Both incur a startup overhead of about 3 to 5 seconds.
-In order to make the numba solver work, the interface definition for the `GenericFunction` and `VirtualReservoir` classes changed from 6 to 3 arguments, an all 3 arguments must be present and follow a strict structure (see the class definitions).
+In order to make the numba solver work, the interface definition for the `GenericFunction` and `VirtualReservoir` classes changed from 6 to 3 arguments, and all 3 arguments must be present and follow a strict structure (see the class definitions).
 This also required changes in the carbonate chemistry module, specifically the functions which calculate pH and carbonate alkalinity.
 The documentation is now available at
     <https://uliw.github.io/esbmtk/>

--   April 13<sup>th</sup>: rewrote the solver which is now 3 times faster.
-Added numba to the solver code, however the performance gain is currently only a few percent..
+-   April 13<sup>th</sup>: rewrote the solver that is now 3 times faster.
+Added numba to the solver code, however, the performance gain is currently only a few percent.
 Added plot method to the model class.
-This method will plot any object inn a given list.
+This method will plot any object in a given list.
 This is useful for larger models where one is only interested in a subset of results.

 -   April 10<sup>th</sup>: The hopefully last tweak to the naming scheme.
 All